mahdiz/git-learn/README.md

 ## Stashing
-When you donât want to do a commit of half-done work just so you can get back to a point later, you use âgit stashâ.
+When you don't want to do a commit of half-done work just so you can get back to a point later:
 ```bash
 git stash          # To push a new stash onto your stack
 git stash list     # To see which stashes youâve stored, you can use git stash list